sitraka-/decolonial-futures/design-as-cosmological-expression.md

 </section>

 <section data-background-image="assets/imgs/cb2.jpg" data-state=cb1>
-    <span class="quotes">The design process itself—beyond its final outcome—embodies and perpetuates power structures and ideologies.
+    <span class="quotes">The design process itself, beyond its final outcome, embodies and perpetuates power structures and ideologies.
 Through its functional, infrastructural, symbolic, and normative aspects, it establishes standards and normalises behaviours and practices.</span>
     <aside class="notes">
     - Much like metaphors can create "pictures" or conceptual frameworks that orient thinking, design functions as both an instrument and an infrastructure that shapes our aesthetic relations to the world. <br><br>
     - And by aesthetic, I don’t just mean the way things look, but the ways we perceive, sense, and experience the world around us.<br><br>